3 Hare Court at the 24th Commonwealth Law Conference 2025

-LCIA commercial arbitration relating to deadlock between a Singaporean company and a Vietnamese company arising out of the provision of corporate services.
+LCIA arbitration relating to deadlock between a Singaporean company and a Vietnamese company arising out of the provision of corporate services.

 US$200m ICC commercial arbitration between South American state-owned oil company and a joint-venturer state concerning the cancellation of shares.